On character tables for fusion systems: Abstract

 \section{Abstract}

-A character table $X$ for a saturated fusion system $\cF$ on a finite $p$-group $S$ is the square matrix of values associated to a basis of virtual $\cF$-stable ordinary characters of $S$.
-We investigate a conjecture of the second author which equates the $p$-part of $|$det$(X)|^2$ with the product of the orders of $S$-centralisers of fully $\cF$-centralised $\cF$-class representatives.
+A character table $X$ for a saturated fusion system $\cF$ on a finite $p$-group $S$ is the square matrix of values associated to a basis of the lattice of virtual $\cF$-stable ordinary characters of $S$.
+We investigate a conjecture of the second author which equates the determinant of $X \overline{X}$ (the square of the volume of this lattice) with the product of the orders of $S$-centralisers of fully $\cF$-centralised $\cF$-class representatives.
 This statement is exactly column orthogonality for the character table of $S$ when $\cF=\cF_S(S)$.
 We prove the conjecture when $\cF=\cF_S(G)$ is realised by some finite group $G$ with Sylow $p$-subgroup $S$, and for all simple fusion systems when $|S| \le p^4$.
+We also put forward a potential strategy for the general case, which would exploit properties of the characteristic idempotent of $\cF$.

 \keywords{fusion systems, representation rings}

 \subjclass[2010]{19A22, 20C15}